caprenter/bingley-music-town/README.md

 * Delete the corresponding entry under `/_venues` (or the entire _venues directory)
 * rebuild that page(s)with `bundle exec jekyll pagemaster venues`

+## Internal links between organisations and venues

+Put the path and the link text in the venues spreadsheet, and/or in the organisations.yml file.

+Examples of both exist.

 ## Logos in the pre-footer area
 These are included in the `index.md` file from `_include/gallery.html` and should show all the logos that we have.